poggit/support/virion.md

 the library requires features in newer versions of the virion specification.

 A virion MAY declare `require` dependencies that also declare the `x-virion` field.
+Different dependency types have different rules (by order of precedence):

+- Platform requirements (`php`, `ext-*`, etc.) are allowed and SHOULD NOT interfere with compilation tooling because compilation environment may different from execution environment.
+- Dependencies with non-empty `type` other than `library` are excluded.
+  This includes `pmmp/pocketmine-mp`.
+- Dependencies with `x-virion` are shaded.
-Non-virion libraries MUST NOT be included
+- Dependencies not matching any of the rules above MUST NOT be included.
-(this limitation may be lifted in future minor versions of the virion specification).
+  This limitation may be lifted in future minor versions of the virion specification.

 A virion MUST only export classes, interfaces, traits and enums.
 Namespace functions, namespace constants and global variables MUST NOT be used.